-If you apply for an unsecured ASB personal loan, you will be given an interest rate of between 12.95% - 19.95% p.a.
-The rate you receive is based on your credit rating and financial situation.
-Secured loans have a fixed interest rate of 12.95%p.a.
+If you apply for an unsecured or secured ASB personal loan, you will be given a fixed interest rate of 12.90% p.a.

 You may be charged a loan processing fee of $99, and personal property security registration fee of $25 applies to secured loans.

 ASB is a full-service bank for personal and business customers, offering a range of financial products including: